-Article Title Author(s) and Agency Affiliations Author(s) and Agency Affiliations 3 The article above, prepared as JHUP journal entitled: part of the government duti es of the Author(s) is under consideration for publication in Journal Name ight cannot be assigned by the Author(s) because it is a "work of main.
-We will publish the appropriate disclaimer. consideration for publication estatements in the Article are tru elsewhere; and that the Authore; and that their contribution tory copyright or other person iously published, in whole or in part; that the Article is not under or(s) have used all reasonable care to ensure that all facts and is not defamatory, unlawful, libelous, or violative of any right of nal or property rights.
-If only one author signs below, he or she I on behalf of any coauthors.
-If required by your agency, the months AFTER the article is pu nee may post the final version for public access not earlier than 12 to be: e to agency rules, we will ac copy to the editorial office unless otherwise instructed.
-If, you are cept your signed form as an attachment so long as nothing in it William Breuche Author's Signature Date William Breichner Journals Publisher Johns Hopkins University Press Author's Name (please print) Johns Hopkins Chivelsity Pless Street Address (please print) City, State, Zip Code, Country (ple ease print) Coauthors, if two or fewer, shoul d sign, date, and supply addresse es on this agreement.
+Article Title Author(s) and Agency Affiliations Author(s) and Agency Affiliations S The article above, prepared as JHUP journal entitled: s part of the government dut ies of the Author(s) is under consideration for publication in Journal Name right cannot be assigned by the Author(s) because it is a "work of omain.
+We will publish the appropriate disclaimer. consideration for publication estatements in the Article are tru elsewhere; and that the Authors; and that their contribution story copyright or other person viously published, in whole or in part; that the Article is not under nor(s) have used all reasonable care to ensure that all facts and a is not defamatory, unlawful, libelous, or violative of any right of and or property rights.
+If only one author signs below, he or she all on behalf of any coauthors.
+If required by your agency, the months AFTER the article is pu nee may post the final version for public access not earlier than 12 to be: Please sign and date this agree forbidden to sign this form du conflicts with any provision of e to agency rules, we will ac copy to the editorial office unless otherwise instructed.
+If, you are except your signed form as an attachment so long as nothing in it William Brenche Author's Signature Date William Breichner Journals Publisher Johns Hopkins University Press Author's Name (please print) Johns Hopkins University 11658 Street Address (please print) City, State, Zip Code, Country (ple ease print) Coauthors, if two or fewer, should ld sign, date, and supply address es on this agreement.